alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-14-sans-io-programming.md

+{%
+  slide_image2
+  filename="slide6.jpg"
-{% slide_image :deck => "sans_io", :slide => 6, :alt => "Examples of code from the BagIt libraries in Python and Java.
-In both cases, the code is using a parameter ‘/path/to/bag’, which is highlighted in green." %}
+  alt="Examples of code from the BagIt libraries in Python and Java.
+In both cases, the code is using a parameter ‘/path/to/bag’, which is highlighted in green."
+%}

 Here's an example of how to use both the libraries: you pass them a path to the bag, they go and start reading files from that path on disk.
 They read some bytes from a file, do some parsing, read some more bytes from more files, do some parsing, and so on.